Dec 29, 2024

 With Sameness, you can focus on building your brand while we handle the logistics of keeping it consistent.

-Seeing how Sameness simplifies managing brand guidelines while keeping costs low is hard to top.
-That said, let’s take a look at a few other brands and their online guidelines.
+Let’s take a look at a few other brands and their online guidelines.
 Below are examples of how teams have crafted solutions to streamline collaboration, focus on accessibility, and even add a touch of creativity to make their guidelines stand out.

 1. Zendesk: Interactive tools for onboarding.